estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 > Carousel view height is being calculated according to the item with the maximum number of options.

 ### Image section
-Image size is constant.
+The image size is constant.
-If a link is configured for the image, it will be passed to the hosting App, on user press action, for further handling, via [`ChatEventListener.onUrlLinkSelected` implementation]({{'/docs/chat-configuration/tracking-events/events-and-notifications#listening-to-url-navigation' | relative_url}}).
+If a link is provided for the image, it will be passed to the hosting app upon click for further handling, via the  [`ChatEventListener.onUrlLinkSelected` implementation]({{'/docs/chat-configuration/tracking-events/events-and-notifications#listening-to-url-navigation' | relative_url}}).

 ---

 ## UI override
-Carousel list section can be override by overriding `CarouselItemsUIProvider.overrideFactory` property.
+The Carousel list section can be overriden by setting the  `CarouselItemsUIProvider.overrideFactory` property.
-A customed implementation of `CarouselItemsAdapter` should be provided by the overriding factory.
+A customed implementation of `CarouselItemsAdapter` should be provided by the overriding factory, as shown below.

 ```kotlin
 ChatUIProvider(context).apply {